 Expectations of the Students

 Students are expected to reach the preparation goal leading up to each session.
 Students who have little or no experience coding in Python should either follow a Python tutorial before the course starts, or prepare to invest some hours getting up to speed with the language once we start.
 Students should have a working laptop computer.
-It is advised that each machine has a least 4 GB of RAM and a reasonable processor (if it’s bought after 2012 you should be fine).
+It is advised that each machine has a least 4 GB of RAM and a reasonable processor.

-During the programming projects, you are allowed to consult freely with any of the other students and the instructor.
-Contributions from other students, however, must be acknowledged with citations in your final report, as required by academic standards.
-Contributions to your presentations must similarly be acknowledged.
-Needless to say, the right to consult does not include the right to copy — programs, papers, and presentations must be your own original work.
+The labs are group efforts; groups will be randomly generated on Canvas.
+During class time, you are allowed to consult freely with any of the other students in the course and the instructor.
+Needless to say, the right to consult does not include the right to copy — the code, papers, and/or presentations must be your own work.

 When assigning the final grades, your efforts will weigh as follows:

-- Participation: 15% (includes class/exercise/project behavior that is beneficial to the learning of others)
+- Participation: 15% (includes class/exercise/project/field study/study trip behavior that is beneficial to the learning of others)